arjunrao87/arjunrao.co-v4/src/essays/2021-01-10/rebuild.md

 ![](assets/boromir.jpg)

 After this little epiphany, I figured why not go all the way down to the bones and try to resurrect the next version of arjunrao.co, using just HTML, CSS and maybe some JS (how original!).
-Ordinarily, this would be a non-story, but a few things made this more challenging that I initially foresaw -
+Ordinarily, this would be a non-story, but a few things made this more challenging than I initially foresaw -
 1. I haven't had the chance to write something in this vanilla stack for several years now, so I wanted to see what things I could learn/talk about with a new lens.
 2. I did not want to use any frameworks of any kind, for the construction of the site itself.
 The intent was to not rely on 3rd party plugins and update cycles to host a simple personal blog.
 I slipped on this a little bit, but more to come on this in a while.
 3. I wanted to continue writing my blog posts in raw markdown and have them available on my static site - especially so because I had markdown posts dating back 5 years, that I didn't want to have to rewrite in something else.